Der Rosendorn: Similar themes in art and literature

+While the poem may be the German language’s earliest talking vulva, it’s not the only one in literature: the Old French fabliau from the 13th century Le Chevalier qui fesoit parler les cons et les culs employs talking vulvas.

-It was a probably an inspiration for Heinrich Wittenwiler's The Ring of the early fifteenth century, which also features a conversation between a woman and her vagina, but without the separation between them.
-The 18th-century French philosopher Denis Diderot imitated the motifs of Der Rosendorn and its companions in the genre, as the basis for his Les Bijoux Indiscrets of 1748.
-This is an allegorical piece in which a magic ring forces women on whom its power is directed to talk through their bijoux—jewels, meaning genitalia—rather than their mouths.
+Der Rosendorn was a probably an inspiration for Heinrich Wittenwiler's The Ring (ca. 1410), which features a conversation between a woman and her talking vulva, but without the separation between them.

+In 1748 the French philosopher Denis Diderot used the motifs of Der Rosendorn and its companions in the genre, as the basis for his novel Les Bijoux Indiscrets, which revolves around a magic ring that gives vulvas (their bijoux) the power to speak.

-The premise of Der Rosendorn, suggests Daley, is still a useful literary trope in the 20th century, for example, in the 1977 cult movie Chatterbox, was also known as Virginia the Talking Vagina.
+The premise of Der Rosendorn, suggests Daley, is still a literary trope in the 20th century, for example, in the 1977 cult movie Chatterbox, was also known as Virginia the Talking Vagina.
 Similarly, the journalist Kate Connolly, writing in The Guardian when the newest fragment was discovered, described them as "the earliest form of The Vagina Monologues".
 Eve Ensler's episodic play consists of a number of personal monologues read by a diverse group of women.
 Topics discussed by them include consensual and nonconsensual sexual experiences, body image, genital mutilation, menstrual periods, sex work, and several other topics through the eyes of women with various ages, races, sexualities, and other differences.
 The journalist Christobel Hastings has also related Der Rosendorn with Ensler's play, calling the former an example of how "long before The Vagina Monologues came into being ... there was plenty of exploration into the complexities of female sexuality in the literary canon".
 (Note: Hastings considers the poem to abrogate the perception that medieval women were "meek, submissive, and permanently drifting around in long robes with pendant sleeves".
 Rather, she argues, Der Rosendorn "proves, women are, and have always been, playful, assertive, and in complete control of their sexual destiny".)